Danish-Spots/yt-sc-dl/README.md

 For Soundcloud - Specifying custom image sources
 For Youtube - Cropping images into 800x800 (cover art in Apple Music expects this as a minimum from what I could find).

+As the tool was built with Docker in mind for deployment, the entire tool can be run inside of docker and you only need to have docker installed to use it.

 ## Tech

 Front end